sfrasch/QTTwave/README.md

 ## References
 <a id="1">[1]</a>
 S. Fraschini, V. Kazeev, and I. Perugia,
-_Symplectic FEM-QTT solution of the acoustic wave equation in the time domain_, In preparation (2024).
+_Symplectic FEM--QTT solution of the acoustic wave equation in the time domain_, In preparation (2024).